What types of data can I sell via Data Studio?

 How do I setup my segments to send to a Specific Partner Seat within a DSP?

-The process of setting up your segment to be ready to send to a specific partner seat is no different from any other direct segments you create in Link.
+The process of setting up your segment to be ready to send to a specific partner seat is no different from any other direct segments you create in Data Studio.
 However, rather than sending it to a Partner Organization, you are sending it to the Distribution Partner you wish to send the segment to.

 When creating the segment, please follow the following steps: